Equinix Smart View FAQs

 Why aren't my custom alerts functioning?

-Custom alerts are tied to specific assets.
+Custom alerts tie to specific assets.
 Upgrading our building management system (BMS) required deleting existing assets and re-adding them under different names, which rendered them non-operational.

-It's also possible that this issue has been caused by a lost connection to associated assets or data processing failure.
+It's also possible that a lost connection to associated assets or data processing failure caused this issue.
 If your custom alert isn't associated with assets located in an IBX data center that has undergone a BMS upgrade, contact our IBX data center staff.

 How do I change my preferred units of measure?